A statistical view of mutual funds

-My point to providing this is really not to confuse you.
+My point of providing this is really not to confuse you.
 Rating and analyzing mutual funds is an imperfect science.
-There are many times that fund movements cannot be explained by any statistics because of random activity.
+There are many times that fund movement cannot be explained by any statistics because of random activity.

 My point has always been that people place far too much emphasis on performance alone and the most readily available information is the only information that is used to evaluate performance.
 If you want to employ better research, you may want to look at some of these ratios to help determine how well a fund has performed in relation to risk and return of GICs and other benchmark indexes.